behzadsp/eloquent-dynamic-photos/README.md

 ```bash
   composer require behzadsp/eloquent-dynamic-photos
 ```

 You can publish the config file with:
 ```bash
 php artisan vendor:publish --provider="Behzadsp\EloquentDynamicPhotos\Providers\EloquentDynamicPhotosServiceProvider"
 ```

-This is the contents of the published config file named `eloquent_photo.php`:
+This is the contents of the global configurations for uploading images.

 ```php
 <?php